 Choosing to get sober is a significant first step in working toward healthier habits in your life.
 Luckily, there are many resources out there to help you learn how to stop drinking.
 It's important to note that if you are dependent on alcohol, you should never quit cold turkey.
 Quitting cold turkey can lead to severe withdrawal symptoms such as shock and even death.
 It is crucial to choose to quit alcohol under the guidance and direction of licensed professionals who can help you every step of the way.

 You may find that getting sober may force you to find different friends or avoid certain social situations.
 While this may be difficult in the short term, sobriety will benefit your life long term.

 Consuming alcohol is a common social activity in many cultures, especially when going to college.
 While moderate drinking is much better than excessive drinking, consuming alcohol at any amount can cause damage to your body and brain.
 Excessive alcohol consumption can also lead to more significant problems, like dependencies, risky behavior, and even death.
 If you find that you are dependent on alcohol to cope with stress, relieve social anxiety, or stabilize your moods, you may have an unhealthy relationship with alcohol.
 Luckily, you can make a goal to become sober.
 Because quitting cold turkey can be dangerous, those dependent on alcohol should work toward sobriety with a licensed professional.
 At SokyaHealth, we know how hard it can be to remove alcohol from your life.
-While we do not treat addiction, our licensed therapists can provide you with the support you need to become sober.
+Our licensed therapists can provide you with the support you need to become sober.
 Call us today at (877) 840-6956 to learn more about how we can help.